Remi-Gau/AVT_analysis/README.md

 # Audio-visual-tactile 7 tesla
+---

+## Dependencies:
+- RSA toolbox
+- PCM toolbox

-Data analysis work flows
+## Data analysis work flows

-code/preprocess/
+I indicate here the different folders where the code is kept and in which order to run them.

+**code/preprocess/**

+1) CpFromSrc.m: gets the file from the BIDS and unzips some of them
-	CreateVDM: creates the voxel displacement map using the fieldmap
+2) CreateVDM.m: creates the voxel displacement map using the fieldmap
-	RealignAndUwarp: uses the VDM to realign and unwarp the EPIs SliceTime
+3) RealignAndUwarp.m: realign and unwarp the EPIs

-code/ffx/
+4) SliceTime.m: does the slice timing.
+5) SmoothNative.m: smooths the data.
+They will only be used to create an inclusive mask for the subject level GLM.
+See FFX_native.m.
+6) RunsPerSes.m: checks how many sessions (days) and run per session there was for each subject store the results in mat file in the root folder.

+**code/ffx/**

-	FFX_native: run on smoothed images first to get inclusive mask
+1) FFX_native.m: runs the subject level GLM.
+It is run a first time to get on smoothed images to get an inclusive mask that will be used for a second pass.
-	FFX_RSA: whitens the beta from the first level GLM using the RSA toolbox machinery
+2) FFX_RSA.m: whitens the beta from the subject level GLM using the RSA toolbox machinery

-code/cbs/ or sub-xx/code/cbs/
+**code/cbs/ or sub-xx/code/cbs/**

 segment-layer.LayoutXML: high-res segmention and layering

+---

 What we have:
 	- beta images (SPM)